A traditional pasta recipe from Puglia.

 Rocket, also called arugula or rucola (in Italian), belongs to one of the healthiest groups of veggies known as cruciferous vegetables.
 This group includes kale, broccoli and Brussels sprouts.
 So, as you can imagine, rocket is very good for you.
 It is very high in nitrate which apparently helps reduce blood pressure.
 And, even contains a compound called sulforaphane that is believed to have cancer fighting properties.

 A little rocket history.

-Rocket or arugula has been eaten in Italy since the times of Ancient Rome.
+The Italians have eaten rocket or arugula since the times of Ancient Rome.
 However, it started life more as an aphrodisiac than a salad!
 The ancient Romans used it as a basic ingredient in love potions!
 In fact, the Romans often cultivated it in soils that housed phallic statues made to honor Priapus, the god of fertility!

 In the Middle Ages, however, rocket was banned from cultivation in the monasteries because of its notorious fame.
 However, these beliefs were not unfounded.
 Researchers from the Department of Pharmacological Sciences of the University of Milan and the University of Bologna have carried out studies to verify the effectiveness of rocket as a sexual stimulant!

 Rocket in Italy.

 Here in Italy, rocket is very very popular.
 Italians eat it mostly raw in salads or on pizza or as a pesto.
 However, it’s also delicious cooked, like in this cavatelli recipe.
 Rocket actually cooks faster that other greens like kale or collard greens and has more flavour than spinach or Swiss chard.

 Many pasta dishes from Puglia involve cooking the pasta in the same water as the vegetables.
 Another popular example is pasta with broccoli rabe.
 This method of cooking not only gives the pasta more flavour, but also speeds up cooking times and produces less dirty pots and pans!